Er-AdityaShirole/FRIDAY/README.md

-# FRIDAY:
+To run FRIDAY in your pc:

-To run this virtual assitant download all the files in repository.
+*** Download all the files in repository.

-*** Run ->  pip install -r .\requirements.txt
+*** Run below command in terminal

-    this command in terminal first to install all required modules with respective versions
+    pip install -r .\requirements.txt

-    Now run main.py file to initiate FRIDAY !!!
+*** Now run main.py file Finally